MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-network-atc.md

 ###### Maximum SMB migration bandwidth

 This value enforces a specific bandwidth limit (in Gbps) on SMB-transported live migration traffic to prevent consumption of the SMB traffic class.
 This value is only usable if the live migration transport is SMB.
-Default value will be calculated.
+Default value is calculated.

 #### Customize cluster network settings

 Cluster Network Features work through their defined defaults.
-Since disabling cluster network features does not land you in an unsupported scenario, Network ATC has an option for a globaloverride.
+Since disabling cluster network features doesn't land you in an unsupported scenario, Network ATC has an option for a globaloverride.
 You can use the global override to adjust properties and make cluster network feature properties customized to your needs.

 To add a GlobalOverride with Network ATC: